xiaoouwang/FWSC285/README.md

 ## Winogrande in French

-The folder `winogrande_translated_for_classification` contains Winog rande translated to French using DeepL Pro.
+The folder `winogrande_translated_for_classification` contains Winogrande translated to French using DeepL Pro.

+## References

+For the first French version of Winograd items, see

+> Seminck, O., Segonne, V., & Amsili, P. (2019, July).
+Modèles de langue appliqués aux schémas Winograd français.
+In Conférence sur le Traitement Automatique des Langues Naturelles (TALN)-PFIA 2019 (pp. 343-350).
+ATALA.

 For information on Winogrande, see